ifyouseewendy/dotfiles/vim/bundle/ale/README.md

 documented in [the Vim help file](doc/ale.txt).
 For more information on the options ALE offers, consult `:help ale-options` for global options and `:help ale-linter-options` for options specified to particular linters.

+ALE can fix files with the `ALEFix` command.
+Functions need to be configured for different filetypes with the `g:ale_fixers` variable.
+See `:help ale-fix`.

 <a name="installation"></a>